Skip to main content

 Strategic lifestyle choices create a synergistic effect, preparing the body to respond optimally to hormonal interventions.

-Physical activity, particularly a combination of and cardiovascular exercise, acts as a potent sensitizer for your hormonal systems.
+Physical activity, particularly a combination of resistance training and cardiovascular exercise, acts as a potent sensitizer for your hormonal systems.
 When you lift weights, you are sending a direct signal to your muscle cells to become more receptive to testosterone.

 This increased sensitivity means that the testosterone circulating in your system, whether naturally produced or therapeutically supplemented, can do its job more effectively.
 Exercise also helps manage cortisol, the primary stress hormone.
 Chronic stress elevates cortisol, which can interfere with the function of sex hormones and contribute to the very symptoms you are seeking to alleviate.